 I’m a performer who strives to connect with those around me and beyond.
 From collaborating with other musicians to connecting with the audience, my purpose is to unite with others in a shared experience.

 I’m a teacher dedicated to authentic sound, technical mastery and creative business mindset.
 I believe in mentoring the whole musician and incorporate elements of mindfulness, emotional intelligence, leadership, and organization along with conservatory-minded musical training.
-In 2021, I launched the Aspire Viola Academy to fulfill my mission of catalyzing change in others with a holistic approach and entrepreneurial mindset.
+In 2021, I launched Aspire Music to fulfill my mission of catalyzing change in others with a holistic approach and entrepreneurial mindset.

 I perform in symphonies, chamber groups, solo settings and work with artists in lessons, entrepreneurship and pedagogy courses, music festivals, career coaching, workshops, and clinics.
 If my purpose resonates with yours, I would love to help you find your way.
-Connect with me to learn more about my work.
+Connect with me below.